philangist/vimeo-indexer/README.md

 ```
 - horizontal scaling of the number of servers running the /users, /videos, and /index services also.
 I was starting to see dropped messages on my local machine when I jacked the number of threads up to several hundred, because the other backend services could not keep up with the workload.

 - optimizing memory usage.
-Escape analysis (we want as much data on the stack as possible. benefits of stack = improved cache hits due to locality of reference, we're not chasing pointers around the heap, reduces memory fragmentation), pre-allocate and reuse fixed size buffers/byte arrays in an object pool. take advantage of byte alignment when defining structs. use more performant libraries to replace json marshaling/unmarshaling, decompressing logic
+Escape analysis (we want as much data on the stack as possible. benefits of stack = better cache line performance due to locality of reference, we're not chasing pointers around the heap, reduces memory fragmentation which helps the GC), pre-allocate and reuse fixed size buffers/byte arrays in an object pool. take advantage of byte alignment when defining structs. use more performant libraries to replace json marshaling/unmarshaling, request decompression logic

 - Send less data by questioning our assumptions.
 The most efficient code is that which isn't written, so it's worthwhile to ask are there any queries on the index that could be done in a more conventional datastore. a query like (all videos in the last month from region seattle that are at least 5 minutes with term "foo" in their title or body) can have the `range(video.date)`, `exact(video.region)`, `gte(video.length, 5 minutes)` filtering happen in a db and our index only needs to be aware of the values of title and body.